 If you’re married or in a domestic partnership, it’s a good idea to sit down together and discuss your collective retirement goals.
 Can you retire at the same time?
 Do you both aspire to early retirement?
 Will one of you continue to work while the other starts retirement?
 Getting on the same page can help you come up with a plan and strategize how to best spend your retirement together.

 Map Out Your Travel Plans Early

 One of the best things about being retired is the ability to travel.
 Stretch your travel dollars as far as you can by planning ahead!
 Extended stay hotels are a great option for low-cost housing and making your vacation money last longer.
 You can also plan lengthier vacations with Airbnb or VRBO, which are often more affordable and flexible than traditional hotels.
-Whether you want to take an affordable beach vacation or explore the country by RV, planning travel can make your retirement more fun.
+Whether you want to take an affordable beach vacation or explore the country by RV, be sure to include vacation planning in your retirement checklist!